 Most exterminators use people and pet-friendly products whenever possible, but if you keep bees, a pet spider, reptiles, or other “atypical” pets, they could be sensitive to the treatment.
 Consult your pest control operator and share any pet concerns well in advance.
 Be sure to cover pet enclosures with sheets or towels during treatment.

 If your pets become easily stressed or aggressive, take them somewhere else for the day so that the technician can complete their work without the extra hassle of aggravated pets.
 Your pets and the technician will thank you.

 If you have young children, consider taking them to a family member’s or friend’s house for the day.
 Some pests, like bees and wasps, can become irate during removal and attack whoever is nearby.
-Also, exposure to chemical spray can irritate sensitive noses.
+Also, exposure to chemical spray can irritate sensitive little noses and eyes.